daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 │  ┌───────────────────────────────┐ │
 │  │ ℹ️ About Deposits              │ │
 │  │ Deposited funds are held in   │ │
-│  │ the PheatherX hook contract.  │ │
+│  │ the FheatherX hook contract.  │ │
 │  │ You can withdraw anytime.     │ │
 │  │                               │ │
 │  │ This enables encrypted        │ │